Visions of the Future: Robocop (Dir Paul Verhoeven, 1h 42m, 1987)

 Robocop himself is a good place to start: Robocop, without question, is one of the great science-fiction designs of the 1980s, a mixture of the art-deco, co-opted from Star Wars' C-3PO, itself cribbing from Metropolis' (1927) Maria, and the designs of Marvel super-heroes.
 There is also the sizable debt, both in design, in particular the half-face helmet, and the character's no-nonsense pragatism and his often dryly humoured retorts to criminals, to 2000AD's Judge Dredd.
 In the armour, designed by Rob Bottin, who would also head the special effects team, there is also a distinctly Japanese sensibility, influenced by the artwork of Hajima Sorayama, who would later go on to design the AIBO robotic dog.
 Yet, the man behind the mask is far more than simply an extention of the Eastwoodian ruthless cop, much as Dirty Harry influenced the initial concept-Robocop, for all the film's other darkly satirical elements, is an ultimately good man at the centre of a dystopia.

-Here, once more, Detroit comes into focus: ravaged, in the view of Miner by Reagonomics, by pro-business reform and capitalism red in tooth and claw; whilst not understood by Verhoeven at first, leading to his relucantance to direct, this we can see in perhaps the film at its most savage, in the boardroom scenes of OCP.
-Here, Ronny Cox's gleefully nasty Dick Jones holds court, a corporate Machiavelli climbing the corporate ladder by any means necessary, first unveilling the security robot ED-209 (animated by stop-start animation titan, Phil Tippett), which proceeds to murder another member of the board in typically Verhoeven-esque violence.
-Whilst his initials plans to replace the Detroit police with the robot are thwarted-there's a dark implication of a hypercapitalist lack of care if the machine works or murders random bystanders because it's cheap- Morton and his RoboCop program is no better, his boardroom dog-eat-dog mentality eventually turning fatal as Jones sets his sights on the gentrification of Detroit.
+Here, once more, Detroit comes into focus: ravaged, in the view of Miner by Reagonomics, by capitalism red in tooth and claw.
+Whilst not understood by Verhoeven at first, leading to his relucantance to direct this film.
+This we can see in the film's most savage sequences: the boardroom scenes of OCP.
+Here, Ronny Cox's gleefully nasty Dick Jones holds court, a corporate Machiavelli climbing the greasy pole by any means necessary, first unveilling the security robot ED-209 (animated by stop-start animation titan, Phil Tippett), which proceeds to murder another member of the board in typical Verhoeven violence.
+Whilst his initial plans to replace the Detroit police with the robot are thwarted-there's a dark implication of an indifference from Jones if the machine works or murders random bystanders because it's cheap- Morton and his RoboCop program is no better, his boardroom dog-eat-dog mentality eventually turning fatal as Jones sets his sights on the gentrification of Detroit.

 Rating: Must See